JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

       }
     };

-    // Define function for player movement
+    // define function for player movement
     function movement() {
-      // Set inputValue to the number entered inputmovement = document.getElementById("playerinputmove");
+      // set inputValue to the number entered inputmovement = document.getElementById("playerinputmove");
       inputValue = inputmovement.value;
       possiblemoves = possibleActionPositions[position];
       for (var i = 0; i < possiblemoves.length; i++) {
         if (possiblemoves[i] == inputValue) {
-          // Set number entered as new postion and update text for current position, the possible places to act on, and map position = inputValue
+          // set number entered as new postion and update text for current position, the possible places to act on, and map position = inputValue
           document.getElementById("currentposition").textContent = position;
           document.getElementById("possibleactionpositions").textContent = possibleActionPositions[position];
           var map = document.getElementById("map")
           map.src = mapImages[position]

-          // Bot action, always move if user isn't one spot away, 1/2 chance to attack and 1/2 chance to move if one spot away if (checkPosition(position, enemyspot)) {
+          // bot action, always move if user isn't one spot away, 1/2 chance to attack and 1/2 chance to move if one spot away if (checkPosition(position, enemyspot)) {
             var choice = enemychoice(2)
             if (choice == 1) {
               enemymove();
-              console.log("Enemy has moved to " + enemyposition) // use when testing
+              console.log("Enemy has moved to " + enemyposition)
             }
             else if (choice == 2) {
               enemyattack();
-              console.log("Enemy has attacked") // use when testing }
+              console.log("Enemy has attacked")
             }
+          }
           else {
             enemymove();
-            console.log("Enemy has moved to " + enemyposition) // use when testing
+            console.log("Enemy has moved to " + enemyposition)
           }

-          // Check positions and give alert if conditions met checkPosition(position, enemyspot)
+          // check positions and give alert if conditions met checkPosition(position, enemyspot)
           return;
         }